-- o There is potential nesting habitst for breeding birds within the trees, hedgerows and Bramble Scrub at the northern and of the alte and also within the stone walls of the Tollet Block and other outbuildings.
+- o There is potential neating habitat for breeding birds within the trees, hedgerows and Bramble Scrub at the northern end of the site and also within the stone walls of the Tollet Block and other outbuildings. - other outbuildings.

-other outbuildings.

-The Wildlills and Countryside Act 1981 (as amended) protects all wild birds, their nests and their aggs.
+New Widdlife and Countrylaide Act 1981 (as amended) protects all wild birds, their nests and their eggs.
 It is an offense intentionally to:

-(IIII, Injury or take any wild bird
+Kill, injury or take any wittle bird

-Take, damage or destroy the nest of any wild bird whilst It is in use or being built
+Take, damage or destroy the nest of any wild bird whilat it is in use or being built

-Take, damage or destroy an egg of any wild bird
+Take, damage or destroy an egg of any wild bird.

-Take, damage or destroy an egg of any wild bird
+Take damage or destroy an egg of any wild bird.

-(Instalons, any works to manage any of these trees and/or the acrub, or to work on the stone walls will take place outside of the breeding asseon, taken to be March to August, as Bischbirds in particular have extended their breeding asseon.
+Therefore, any works to manage any of these trees andfor the acrob, or to work on the stone walls will take place untailed or the breeding asson, taken to be March to August, as

+Blackbirds in particular have extended their breeding season.

-FIVE : PROTECTING BATS
+FIVE: PROTECTING BATS

-- To avoid any risk of entombing roosting bats these crevices and holes will be left as they are, with no further pointing. - If necessary, e.g. for structural repair works, it may be necessary to employ a Bet Consultent to check whether any bats are present and to mitigate against any risk of injuring or killing a bet.
+- There are potential but roosts within the range of crevices and holes in the atone walls. - To avoid any risk of entombing roosting bats these crevices and holes will be left as they are, with no further pointing. - o if necessary, e.g. for structural repair works, it may be necessary to employ a Bat Consultant to check whether any bats are present and to mitigate against any risk of injuring or killing a bat.